Results and ROI

 - Increase of 25% in specialist advisor call-backs

 - Improved data collection to inform decisions and identify future improvements.

 The British Lung Foundation is a national charity that promotes lung health and carries out research into lung conditions, as well as providing a support service.
 Integral to this service is a helpline team based in Liverpool made up of nurses and advisors.
 Advice varies from providing information about taking oxygen abroad through to providing nursing support to those diagnosed with a lung condition.

 An initial diagnostic of the team found that processes were working well.
-However, communication and problem solving were difficult as the majority of the team work part-time and aren’t co-located, with home-based nurses making call-backs.
+However, communication and problem solving were difficult as the majority of the teamwork part-time and aren’t co-located, with home-based nurses making call-backs.
 The team were often fixing the same problems or dealing with the same failure demand thus taking them away from their advisory role.
-A roll out of Lean Thinking amongst the team was delivered including the set up of an Information Centre and problem solving training.
-The Information Centre started with the team clearly defining their purpose.
+A roll-out of Lean Thinking amongst the team was delivered including the set up of an Information Centre and problem-solving training.
+The Information Centre started with the team clearly defining its purpose.
 This then allowed them to identify and measure the activity that was taking away from their purpose or not adding value so they could prioritise improvement activity.

 The Information Centre had a positive impact on the morale of the team allowing them to visually celebrate success for the first time.
 There has been an improvement in numbers of call-backs made by both nurses and benefits advisors through measuring and removing failure immediately.
 The Helpline team say they now feel empowered to make future improvements and have shared their experience and improvements at the BLF staff conference.